-I sell bird toys – on the face of it it shouldn’t be that hard.
-Under the hood it’s hardest thing I’ve ever done in my life.
+I sell bird toys – on the face of it, it shouldn’t be that hard.
+Under the hood, it’s the hardest thing I’ve ever done in my life.

-We’ve had a retail facility burn to the ground.
+We’ve had a retail facility burnt to the ground.
 We’ve had another retail facility flood with sewer water because of improper plumbing practices.

-We begin to recover from that when our web host released an operating system that does nothing but damage the website and blocks people from checking out among other things.
+We begin to recover from that when our web host released an operating system that does nothing but damages the website and blocks people from checking out among other things.

 I see threads on LinkedIn people talking about selling.
 I’ve been out in strange neighborhoods knocking on doors till 10 o’clock at night seeking someone that I could pitch my home improvement products to.

 I understand headwinds are part of life and must be dealt with to achieve success.
 Why then am I in receipt of an email and a certified letter indicating that I’m about to be sued for using pictures of birds standing on a piece of rope.